lgbt-foundation/whitepaper/whitepaper.md

 ### Escrow of Proceeds

-Funds committed during the MCO Token Creation Even will be held in a secure multi-signature wallet and will only be released from the account with all 3 signatures:
+Funds committed during the MCO Token Creation Even will be held in a secure multi-signature wallet and will only be released from the account with 2 out of 3 signatures of:

 - Chritof Wittig - CEO @ Hornet
-- Ben Kubota - Director of the LGBT Foundation
+- NN - Member of the Advisors
-- Antoine Blondeau - Chairman Pacific I&T Ventures
+- NN - external individual

 ### Team / Advisors